spcbeck/GalleryTask/README.md

 Further improvements I made a note of while working:
 * Optionally load the JSON file either via a file loader or external HTTP request and build the gallery elements using `document.createElement()` from the object.
 * Pagination should be built in javascript and rendered using same method described above based on the amount of slides.
+* Add SCSS support.
+* Convert into a React or Vue component.
+* I don't like how the gallery must shift the slides by 1 to work properly when initializing.
+I would probably refactor this code so this is unnecessary.

 ---